Klepac-Ceraj-Lab/ECHOAnalysis.jl/docs/src/01-data-sources.md

 ![Show all button](../img/01.showall.png)

-Next, export one section as an excel file.
+Next, export desired sections as an excel file.
 The following demonstrates the steps to get the metadata associated with timepoints,